cpfaff/Open-Science-Thesis/README.md

 \ostSetColor{Title}{green}
 ```

-As you can see you can set content, font and color on of an element, here the
+As you can see you can set content, font and color on of an element by using
-`Title` that appears on our title-page.
-For more see the sections below.
+its name, here the `Title` that appears on the documents title-page.
+For more
+see the sections below.

-Notably is as well that you can distinguish between commands that go into the
+Notably is that you can distinguish between commands that go into the preamble
-preamble and the ones you can use in your document body by their casing.
-While
+and the ones you can use in your document body by their casing.
+While the camel
-the camel case commands always have to go into the preamble the small case only
+case commands always have to go into the preamble the small case only are
-are suitable for your document body.
+suitable for your document body.

-### Titlepages
+### Title pages

 In order to get a title-page you need to set the contents of the title-page
 fields in your preamble.
 As the class defines defaults for the fields you need